Post Summary: West Coast Road Trips And The Most Scenic Drives To Take!

 Where To Begin/End: Start in Portland, Oregon, pick up a rental car, and drive south down the coast.
 At the bottom, cut east to Interstate-5 and return to Portland with an overnight stop in Eugene.

 Time Required: 5 days is very doable, one week is ideal to see everything.

 Olympic Peninsula Loop (WA Highway 101)

 Known For: Washington’s famous temperate rainforest, amazing things to do in the Olympic National Park, amazing beach hikes

-The Olympic Peninsula road trip route is for the weekend warrior who wants to see it all without having to drive super far!
-Easily accessible, this is the ideal weekend trip from Seattle, all-inclusive with beaches, ferries, rainforest, and waterfalls.
+The Olympic Peninsula road trip route is for the weekend warrior.
+It’s for people who want one of the coolest west coast road trips that embark from Seattle, WA.
+Easily accessible, this is the ideal weekend trip from Seattle, all-inclusive with beaches, ferries, rainforests, and waterfalls.

 Where To Begin/End: Begin and end in Seattle, driving a one-way loop.